CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
 ## 21 Styling
     ## fix sidebar
-        ## make rows and divs instead of li's so the sidebar can go all the way down?
+        ## figure out how to make the top navbar scroll with the side navbar
-        ##
+        ## figure out how to put the main content in the right place relative to the sidebar
     ## fix tabs to be visible
         ## fit them in the top row in the grid
     ## fix it so that on login, you get the appropriate flash message